Christywu16/Developing-and-Designing-Interactive-Devices/FinalProject.md

 ## Objective

-The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.
+The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing, and test the interaction with people.